culturecreates/artsdata-data-model/_classes/event.md

 ### How to use

-The Artsdata Event Controlled Vocabulary is used along with the schema.org Event type.
+The Artsdata Event Type controlled vocabulary is used along with the schema.org Event type.
 An Event in Artsdata is a http://schema.org/Event (schema:Event or schema:EventSeries) and optionally an additional type from the Artsdata Event Controlled Vocabulary using the schema:additionalType property.

 For example: `ex:Event1 a schema:Event ; schema:additionalType <http://kg.artsdata.ca/resource/PerformingArtsEvent> .`